bareos/kube-bareos/STEP-BY-STEP.md

 7. Go back to `http://<your-minikube-ip>`.
 The Wordpress installer should greet you again.
 8. Restore using Bareos again.
 Your Blog should be back to where it was when you took the Backup!

+## Known issues
+During testing the MySQL POD sometimes did not start up correctly, leaving Wordpress unable to connect to its database.
+Restarting the MySQL POD usually fixes this.